alexnicita/scoutshonor/README.md

 - Use Conventional Commits (e.g., `feat: add parser`).
 - Keep commits focused; include rationale when non-obvious.
 - Open a draft PR early for architectural changes; ask for review before you bushwhack.

+See CONTRIBUTING.md for setup and workflow, and CODE_OF_CONDUCT.md for community standards.
+Security guidance is in SECURITY.md.

+## License

+Licensed under the MIT License — see LICENSE for details.

 Merit badge ideas welcome.
 Bring snacks, not secrets.